View Details Explore Now →

 What are FODMAPs?

 FODMAP stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
 These are short-chain carbohydrates that are poorly absorbed in the small intestine.
-When they reach the large intestine, they are rapidly fermented by gut bacteria, producing gas and drawing water into the bowel.
-This process can lead to the hallmark symptoms of IBS, such as bloating, abdominal pain, gas, diarrhea, and constipation.
+When they reach the large intestine, they are fermented by gut bacteria, producing gas and other byproducts that can lead to digestive symptoms.

 Preventive Measures and Long-Term Management